MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 - **Available database capacity**.
 If you're creating a new environment for Dynamics 365 Remote Assist, you'll need at least 1 GB of available database capacity.
 Paid subscriptions of Dynamics 365 Remote Assist provide default tenant capacity.
 More information: [New Common Data Service storage capacity](https://docs.microsoft.com/power-platform/admin/capacity-storage)

 > [!IMPORTANT]
-> Trial subscriptions of Dynamics 365 Remote Assist can be used used to try the Remote assist model-driven app.
+> 30-day trial subscriptions of Dynamics 365 Remote Assist can be used used to try the Remote assist model-driven app.
 Follow these instructions on how to create a **[subscription-based trial environment](https://docs.microsoft.com/power-platform/admin/trial-environments#create-a-trial-subscription-based-environment-in-the-power-platform-admin-center)**.
 The in-app 90 day virtual trial isn't compatible.

 ## Install Dynamics 365 Remote Assist model-driven app